Flokkq/smd/README.md

 #### Creating Custom Flavors

-Generate your own custom flavors with `--flavor --create [flavor-name]`, starting from a template:
+Generate your own custom flavors with `--flavor --new [flavor-name]`, starting from a template:

 ```yaml
 # Flavor name